RondineleG/OnForkHub/README.md

   ## 🚀 Deployment Guide
 ### VPS Specifications
-The project has been successfully deployed and tested on a minimal VPS configuration forma Azure free tier:
+The project has been successfully deployed and tested on a minimal VPS configuration from Azure free tier:

 ### Public Access
 Development  environment  deployment is available at: